appleparan/copier-modern-ml/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries <!-- markdownlint-disable-line MD013 -->
+├── models             <- Trained and serialized models, model predictions, or model summaries │
-│
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g. <!-- markdownlint-disable-line MD013 -->
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.